As you get closer to retirement your investments will change to meet the outcome you have chosen:

 What are lifestyle strategies?

-Lifestyle strategies are designed to be simple.
 They offer a single investment option or fund that automatically changes what it invests in as you move through your career towards retirement.
-They all have certain features in common.
-They aim to grow your pension pot over the course of your working life, then gradually switch into different investments as you get close to retirement.
+They all have certain features in common: they aim to grow your pension pot over the course of your working life, then gradually switch into different investments as you get close to retirement.
 The types of investments they switch into depends on the retirement outcome you’re targeting – cash, annuity or flexible (see below for details).

 There are three main types of lifestyle strategy or fund:

-Flexible income Lifestyle
+Flexible drawdown Lifestyle

 This option is designed to keep your options open at retirement and allows you to adapt to changes in your circumstances.
 However, it also means leaving your pension pot exposed to the ups and downs of investment markets, which could affect the income you can take.